 Improving Cash Management for Grocery Stores

-Cash automation increases working capital, eases labor challenges, and improves customer service in grocery stores.
+Grocery store cash automation increases working capital, eases labor challenges and improves customer service in grocery stores.

-While Federal Reserve data show cash payments declined from 26% in 2019 to 20% in 2021, grocery stores haven’t seen this trend.
+2025 Federal Reserve research shows cash accounted for ~14% of consumer payments in 2024, remaining the third most used instrument after credit and debit.
 Managing the cash that comes in takes dedicated labor and can present the same security risks, no matter the value.
-Tills still have to be opened, and cash drawers still need to be filled.
+Tills still must be opened, and cash drawers still need to be filled.
 In other words, the ratio of cash sales and labor spent on cash management is not proportionate.

-For grocery store management coping with labor shortages and narrow profit margins, there is a better way.
-Big changes in cash-related processing tools and technologies and ways to use them can help grocery store owners overcome cash management hassles, freeing them to focus on their primary business.
+For grocery store management, finding ways to improve efficiency and streamline operations is essential.
+Advances in cash-related processing tools and technologies can significantly help owners simplify cash management, freeing them to focus on their core business.

-Fortunately, automated cash management solutions are becoming more and more the focus of retailers, which use both hardware in the store and sophisticated software, to perform all of a store’s cash requirements.
+Fortunately, automated cash management solutions are becoming standard practice of retailers, which use both hardware in the store and sophisticated software, to perform all of a store’s cash requirements.
 With on-site deposit and recycling machines, cash tasks that used to be a function of dedicated resources can now be completed as one additional step for the cashiers to start and complete their day.

 With Fifth Third Currency Processing Solutions®, cash held in the machines is recorded as a deposit into the store’s bank account, eliminating employee trips to the bank and offering an accurate tally of cash received throughout the day.
 Fifth Third’s solutions have proven to reduce employee hours by a full-time equivalent, often a 40-hour week, depending on the environment and handling approach desired.